openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 ### Application "Self Healing"

-OpenShift's *DeploymentConfigs* are constantly monitoring to see that the desired number of *Pods* is actually running.
+OpenShift's *Deployments* are constantly monitoring to see that the desired number of *Pods* is actually running.
 Therefore, if the actual state ever deviates from the desired state (i.e., 2 pods running), OpenShift will work to fix the situation.

 Since we have two *Pods* running right now, let's see what happens if we